selectcountstar/selectcountstar.github.io/README.md

 ## Solutions

-Solutions Our solutions are flexible and can be applied in a number of domains.
+Our solutions are flexible and can be applied in a number of domains.
 Please contact us for any demo!

 ### Data Engineering